-Blacks/African Americans* have the most severe burden of HIV of all racial/ethnic groups in the United States.
-Compared with other races and ethnicities, African Americans account for a higher proportion of new HIV infections, those living with HIV, and those ever diagnosed with AIDS.
+Blacks/African Americans1 have the most severe burden of HIV of all racial/ethnic groups in the United States.
+Compared with other races and ethnicities, African Americans account for a higher proportion of new HIV diagnoses, those living with HIV, and those ever diagnosed with AIDS.

-Estimates of New HIV Infections in the United States for the Most-Affected Subpopulations, 2010
+Estimated New HIV Diagnoses in the United States for the Most-Affected Subpopulations, 2014

-African American communities continue to experience higher rates of other sexually transmitted infections (STIs) compared with other racial/ethnic communities in the United States.
-Having an STI can significantly increase the chance of getting or transmitting HIV.
+African American communities continue to experience higher rates of other sexually transmitted diseases (STDs) than other racial/ethnic communities in the United States.
+Having another STD can significantly increase a person's chance of getting or transmitting HIV.

 Lack of awareness of HIV status can affect HIV rates in communities.
-Almost 73,600 HIV-infected people in the African American community in 2011 were unaware of their HIV status.
-Diagnosis late in the course of HIV infection is common, which results in missed opportunities to get early medical care and prevent transmission to others.
+Diagnosis late in the course of HIV infection is common in African American communities, which results in missed opportunities to get early medical care and prevent transmission to others.

 What CDC Is Doing

-CDC and its partners are pursuing a High-Impact Prevention approach to advance the goals of the National HIV/AIDS Strategy and maximize the effectiveness of current HIV prevention methods.
-Activities include:
+CDC and its partners are pursuing a high-impact prevention approach to advance the goals of the National HIV/AIDS Strategy: Updated to 2020 and maximize the effectiveness of current HIV prevention methods.
+Some of CDC's activities include:

 - Support for health departments and community-based organizations to deliver effective prevention interventions for African Americans and other populations.